Exploring Many-Body Quantum Geometry Beyond the Quantum Metric with Correlation Functions: A Time-Dependent Perspective: Bures Connection and Second-Order Response

 \subsubsection{Current Perturbations in the Quasistatic Limit}

 Let us again consider the Hamiltonian $H_0$ perturbed by a constant vector potential as defined in Eqs.~\eqref{eq:vec_potential_ham} and \eqref{eq:current_vertex_defs}.
-Note that unlike the general case we have considered so far, the current perturbation includes \emph{diamagnetic} contributions that are nonlinear in the external vector potential.
-While this posed no problem for computing the metric in Sec.~\ref{ssub:current_current_response_in_the_quasistatic_limit}, we must now take into account the contributions of the diamagnetic current to the perturbed density matrix $\rho_2(t)$.
+Note that unlike the general case we have considered so far, the current perturbation in Eq.~\eqref{eq:vec_potential_ham} includes \emph{diamagnetic} contributions that are nonlinear in the external vector potential $A_\mu$.
+While this posed no problem for computing the metric in Sec.~\ref{ssub:current_current_response_in_the_quasistatic_limit} since the diamagnetic correction does not change $\rho_1$, we must now take into account the contributions of the diamagnetic current to the perturbed density matrix $\rho_2(t)$.
 Concretely, we have for the perturbed density matrices

 and